There are two versions of the Python SDK:

 Install the Pinecone Assistant Python plugin

-To use the chat completion endpoint for the Pinecone Assistant with the Python SDK, upgrade the client and install the pinecone-plugin-assistant package as follows:
+To interact with Pinecone Assistant using the Python SDK, upgrade the client and install the pinecone-plugin-assistant package as follows:

 Upgrade